Contrast-Security-OSS/docs/content/developer/sdk/java/SampleTutorial.md

 }
 ```

-Often times you will only be a member of one organization.
-Inorder to easily get a reference to that object as opposed to iterating over the collection of organizations you can use the following snippet:
+Oftentimes you will be a member of only one organization.
+In order to easily get a reference to that object as opposed to iterating over the collection of organizations, you can use the following snippet:

 ```Java
 Organization myOrg = contrastSDK.getProfileDefaultOrganizations().getOrganization();
 ```

-One of the most valuable features of the SDK is the ability to gather a list of vulnerabitlies from a given application.
-The below code will gather all traces that have been found for an application that are of a Medium, High, or Critical severity.
+One of the most valuable features of the SDK is the ability to gather a list of vulnerabilities from a given application.
+The following code will gather all Medium, High, or Critical severity vulnerabilities that have been found for an application:

 ```Java
 String appId = "12345678912312313123";